 It can be hard to let go.
 Whether it’s your own business, or you’ve been entrusted with the responsibility of leading a business, you invest time, energy, and so much more to ensure its success.
 When it’s time to move on, you want to not only make sure the impact of all your hard work carries on after you leave, but also that the transition in leadership is as seamless as possible for all stakeholders involved.

-At First Bank, succession planning and succession planning best practices are our areas of expertise.
-With four generations of independent, single-family ownership, we uniquely understand the importance of a smooth transition to ensure the continued viability of any business.
+At First Bank’s Center for Family-Owned Businesses, succession planning best practices are one of our areas of expertise.
+With First Bank’s multiple generations of independent, single-family ownership, we uniquely understand the importance of a smooth transition to ensure the continued viability of any business.

 Below are four key considerations to help businesses ensure a seamless transition of their own.

 A transition presents the perfect opportunity for an incoming leader to establish their own unique identity and management style.
-But it’s equally important for a new leader to establish that identity while ensuring they are not detracting from what the company has worked so hard to establish in the lead-up to this moment.
+As important as it is for a new leader to establish their own identity, they must also ensure they are not detracting from what the company has worked so hard to establish up to this moment.
 When applicable, a smooth transition requires solidarity in staying true to the company’s already established vision.